-- Short sessions (3 or 4 nights) are ideal for first-time campers.
+- Short sessions (3 nights) are ideal for first-time campers.

-- If possible, attend an Open House or take a tour before camp starts.
+- If possible, attend Family Camp, an Open House or take a tour before camp starts.

 - Short stays away from parents can help – kids who have attended day camps or have had sleepovers at a friend’s house tend to be more successful at overnight camp.